sdaglish/sdaglish.github.io/_posts/2021-05-09-rfm69-stm32-wireless-temperature-sensor-experiment1.markdown

 I've also noticed that the RSSI is higher than the target RSSI, but the signal power level isn't 0.
 I'm going to look into that and see what's going on there.

-I'm also slowely starting to get the hardware designed, but I'm going to put off designing the hardware as I'm sure I'll need to change the hardware when I look into low-power modes.
+I'm also slowly starting to get the hardware designed, but I'm going to put off designing the hardware as I'm sure I'll need to change the hardware when I look into low-power modes.
 So for now, I'll just keep to the wire-wrap board and adjust that as needed.